AlexG256-droid/MyPortfolio/About.md

-This project was made in C to showcase skills for modifying stacks and queues (e.g. pushing and popping a node).
+This project was made in Python to showcase skills for modifying dictionaries and data in .txt files.
+This project "auto-translates" emojis into words and vice-versa.